Bartallama3D/website/_products/4-tesla-valentine-one-rm-gen1.md

     change_log: Adjustment to the bracket.
 Added cable clips to hold radar power cables down the back of the screen.
 Packaged in cardboard boxes with all required parts.
   - version: 1.2
     change_log: Added Rubber pads to the units, replacing the previous 3M tape.
 This now makes the units easily removable while still providing the same grip.
+  - version: 1.3
+    change_log: Replaced the fat mounting platform with the newer Slim platform found on most other radars.
+This enhances the aesthetic on the Tesla screen and makes the entire radar looker smaller/slimmer.
+  - version: 1.4
+    change_log: Newer sturdier packaging and printed color inserts.
+Valentine One 1st generation holder has been changed to an Insert/Glove type holder from a tray type holder making the part stronger.
+The part also has light texture applied to surface to enhance visual appeal, features a satisfying click when inserting the radar unit into the holder, and also supports rotation up to 30 degrees in either direction to support Model S/X vehicles along with custom modded screens that have a tilt attachment added.
 ---

 3D Printed Valentine One Radar Mount for Tesla made from ABS.
 This mount allows you to mount a Valentine One Radar Detector to the center display screen of your Tesla.
 The mount is designed to hold the radar detector and prevent it from shifting while driving while also keeping it at eye level for easy visibility.